sumansauravmay/Sports_App_Full_Stack/README.md

 -   Landing Page & Footer.
 -   Login and Signup Page with Express,mongodb,Nodejs & React.
 -   Logout.
--   All Posts in brief manner with Express,mongodb,Nodejs & React.
+-   All Events in brief manner with Express,mongodb,Nodejs & React.
+-   Details of Event
--   Add New Post.
+-   Add New Event.
 -   Join to the event
 -   view joined Participants
+-   Token Based Authentication
+-   Search bu game name
+-   Filter by game

 ## 🚀 Team Member:-